JJ/hoborg/text/text.md

 engine."
 Which looked like a stovepipe, or part of it that was lighted by the match that he has lighted, anyways.

 "You're full of shit, man."
 I told him.
-I'm out of here.
+"I'm out of here."

+*write and revise*

 I married a bearded woman
 ------------------------------------